MicrosoftDocs/power-automate-docs/articles/drafts-versioning.md

 The last published version of a solution cloud flow is exported in a solution.
 Draft versions and version history aren't exported.

+### What tables are used for drafts and version history?

+Dataverse is the storage used for drafts and version history.
+Solution cloud flows are defined in Dataverse, so they can have drafts and a version history.
+The ⁠[Workflow table](/power-apps/developer/data-platform/reference/entities/workflow) has a row for the latest published and a row for the latest draft.
+The version history is stored in the ⁠[Component Version table](/power-apps/developer/data-platform/reference/entities/componentversionnrddatasource).

 ### See also

 - [Manage and edit a cloud flow](/power-automate/get-started-logic-flow#manage-a-cloud-flow)